 Dr. Christopher Strickland

-I defended my PhD in October of 2013 at Colorado State University and completed a three-year postdoc in applied mathematics at the University of North Carolina, Chapel Hill and SAMSI (the Statistical and Applied Mathematical Sciences Institute) in 2017.
+I defended in October of 2013 at Colorado State University and completed a three-year postdoc in applied mathematics at the University of North Carolina, Chapel Hill and SAMSI (the Statistical and Applied Mathematical Sciences Institute) in 2017.
 I currently conduct research modeling, analyzing, and optimizing complex systems in ecology and substance use disorder epidemiology.
 I am particularly interested in mechanistic and computational approaches to problem solving, and I am often confronting mathematical models with data.
 My research is always interdisciplinary in nature, and typically includes a blend of mathematics, computer science, and probabilistic modeling.
 I enjoy working directly with scientists and engineers, and I have been fortunate to collaborate directly with ecologists and biologists both domestically and internationally in order to shape my research problems.

 EDUCATION